docularxu/jenkins-x-arm-support/doc/build lighthouse-0.0.762 on Arm64.md

 Other dockerfile is similar.

 Here is an example of what I used,You can refer to the following link: https://github.com/yyunk/jenkins-x-arm-support/tree/master/doc/lighthouse

-You should build container images by binary files which are built by source code.

 I built these container images: